igakigongo/js-tic-tac-toe/README.md

   });
 ```

-Instead of calling into module's reference from the global scope, I have simply dispatched an event, that any other handler with an associated handler can listed for.
-Below is the example of a listener, that was used to handle this event.
+Instead of calling a module's reference from the global scope, I have simply dispatched an event any properly set up Event Handler can handle.
+Below is the example of a listener or `EventHandler` that was used to handle this `Event`.

 ```js
   gameBoardRef.addEventListener(events.MOVE_PLAYED, function(movePlayedEvent) {